meain/blog/posts/2020-11-06-bunch-of-git-stuff.md

 # Subtree

-Next item on the list is `git sutree`.
-Think of this as `submodules` in git, but instead of just linking to an external repo, you pull in the code to your repo and add it as via a commit.
+Next item on the list is `git subtree`.
+Think of this as `submodules` in git, but instead of just linking to an external repo, you pull in the code to your repo and add it via a commit.
 This can kinda be used as a low tech dependency managemnt tool like submodules, but you don't have to deal with any of the submodule issues.
 I always end up having issues with submodules in CI stuff.

 ``` shell
 git subtree add --prefix=<folder> <repository> <ref>